JSX ATR 42-600 on the ramp

 A US Federal Aviation Administration-approved supplemental type certificate covering Starlink’s install on ATR 72-500 and ATR 72-600 turboprops is “pending,” according to SpaceX’s Starlink Aviation web site.
 The ATR 42-600 is not mentioned but given JSX’s promise, it is presumably in the works.

-In June 2025, during the Paris Air Show, it inked a Letter of Intent for up to 25 ATR HighLine-equipped aircraft — either ATR 42-600s with 30 seats or the All-Business Class ATR 72-600s, configured 1-1 with recliners.
+In June 2025, during the Paris Air Show, JSX inked a Letter of Intent for up to 25 ATR HighLine-equipped aircraft — either ATR 42-600s with 30 seats or the All-Business Class ATR 72-600s, configured 1-1 with recliners.

 Behind the scenes, ATR has worked to secure the necessary approvals to ensure that JSX can expand its network to challenging airports.